The

 grave injustice; and an unacceptable expression of man's inhumanity to

-situation becoming desperately pronounced in the last decade.
-Through
+the situation becoming desperately pronounced in the last decade.

-it all, Washington has been silent; turning blind eye to a condition
+Through it all, Washington has been silent; turning blind eye to a

-that calls for it considerable power and influence.
-It is not too late
+condition that calls for it considerable power and influence.
+It is not

 And so we implore the United States government to employ its